Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Examples

-\begin{thm*}[\ref{mult}] Let $T$ be an o-minimal theory expanding the theory of real closed fields (RCF), and let $T^{\times}_{\calG}$ be the expansion by a predicate for a divisible multiplicative subgroup of the positive elements that is dense and codense as a subset of an open unary set definable in $\calL$.
-Then $T^{\times}_{\calG}$ has a model companion if and only if for every model $\calM \models T$ there is no constant $C \in M$ such that the graph of $Ce^x$ is locally definable on some interval. \begin{proof} $(\implies)$ If $Ce^x$ is definable on some interval $I \subseteq M$, then we can apply Theorem \ref{negprop} to conclude that $T^{\times}_{\calG}$ does not have a model companion, as illustrated in Example \ref{mult non-ex}.
+\begin{thm}[\ref{mult}] Let $T$ be an o-minimal theory extending the theory of real closed fields (RCF), and let $T^{\times}_{\calG}$ be the extension of $T$ to the language $\calL_{\calG}$ in which $\calG$ is a predicate for a divisible multiplicative subgroup of the positive elements that is dense and codense as a subset of an open unary set definable in $\calL$.
+Then $T^{\times}_{\calG}$ has a model companion if and only if for every model $\calM \models T$ there is no partial exponential function that is $\calL$-definable in $\calM$. \begin{proof} $(\implies)$ If a partial exponential function $f$ is definable on some interval $I \subseteq M$, then we can apply Theorem \ref{negprop} to conclude that $T^{\times}_{\calG}$ does not have a model companion, as illustrated in Example \ref{mult non-ex}.